JonKing93/pfdf/docs/api/projection/crs.rst

         units_to_base(crs, axis, distances, unit)
         units_to_base(..., y)

     Converts distances to axis base units from another unit system supported by pfdf.
-See pfdf.utils.units.supported for a list of supported unit systems.
+Use pfdf.utils.units.supported for a list of supported unit systems.
 If converting units for an angular (geographic) coordinate system, converts units as if the distances were measured at the equator.
 Use the ``y`` input to specify a different latitudes instead.
 Note that y should be in axis base units.

     The ``distances`` input may be an array of any shape.
 If using the ``y`` input, then ``y`` should be an array that can be broadcasted against the distances.
 The shape of the output array will match this broadcasted shape.